 “Allergy tests can notoriously be positive when the food can be consumed anyway.
 If panels of tests are done without considering the whole story and the medical history, you increase the risk that you’re going to be looking at positive tests that don’t mean anything,” he explains.
 “This then leads to avoiding foods and worrying about things that you wouldn’t have to worry about.”

-The guidelines recommend the testing and subsequent introduction in this high-risk group of infants be done between the ages of four to six months, as they would have less of a likelihood of a positive test at this age.
+introduction in this high-risk group of infants be done between the ages of four to six months, as they would have less of a likelihood of a positive test at this age.
 The LEAP study showed more of a benefit to early introduction if the child tested negative to peanut before the introduction to the food.
 Sicherer suggests speaking to your child’s doctor at the four-month visit to discuss the best course of action.

 Despite the early age recommended for introduction, infants should already be eating solid foods and demonstrating that they can handle them.
 “Babies have to learn to eat solids,” says Sicherer.
 “Some babies just aren’t ready to eat yet so they might push food out or choke, so working with something that is not a risky food and a consistency where they can start to take the solids successfully would come before giving the peanut-containing food.”

 While the recommendation to introduce solid food as early as four months goes against the American Academy of Pediatrics and World Health Organization’s guidelines on exclusive breastfeeding until six months, the expert panel notes that in the LEAP study, introduction of peanut did not affect how long or how often infants were breastfed.
 The practice also didn’t influence growth or nutrition.
 Both of the organizations have endorsed the guidelines.

 Sicherer also stresses that all is not lost if this early intro period is missed, and that peanuts should be introduced as soon as possible for that infant.